 While some fruit juices provide nutrients to the body, the worst are hardly better than liquid sugar.
 Juice cocktail, juice-flavored beverage, and juice drink only have small amounts of real fruit juice.
 The main ingredients are water and some form of sweetener – most likely high fructose corn syrup which is detrimental to health.

 Pure fruit juice with no added sweeteners may provide nutrients like Vitamin C and potassium.
 However, the problem is that juice is a concentrated source of sugar and calories, including those that are 100 percent pure.
 Fruit juice also doesn’t have the same phytonutrients as raw fruit has, and these phytonutrients are very beneficial to the body and help prevent disease.
-Fiber is also an important part of raw fruit which will help keep you satiated and regular.
+Fiber is also touted as an important part of raw fruit which may help keep you satiated and regular.

 As for vegetable juice, it may contain less sugar and calories than fruit juice.
 Though it usually has a high content of sodium which contributes to higher blood pressure and fluid retention.
 Vegetable juice also has less fiber than raw vegetables.

-Starchy foods like whole grains, beans, legumes, and potatoes can have their place in the diet as they do contain beneficial nutrients and are high in fiber.
+Starchy foods like whole grains, beans, legumes, and potatoes can have their place in the diet as they do contain beneficial nutrients and are also high in fiber.
 However, health benefits are dependent upon the type of starch.

 In many cases, starchy foods contribute to insulin sensitivity and type 2 diabetes, as well as breast cancer in women, especially when eaten in excess.
 Recent studies have also shown that all starchy foods, both natural and processed, are likely to cause metabolic health damage to those who are predominantly sedentary and overweight.